Day Camps FAQ

 Can I sign my kid up if they just finished 11th grade and they’re heading into 12th grade? …YES.

-Can I sign my kid up if they just finished 12th grade? …NO.
+Can I sign my kid up if they just finished 12th grade? …YES, but only in the U20 division.

 Can I sign up with friends or teammates?